rayanejsilva/loruki-website/README.md

 ## Learning goals

-In this module we are going to learn how to plan and organize our development process by breaking the Loruki website into small, manageable tasks and sharing them between group members.
+Our project goal is to learn how to plan and organize our development process by breaking the Loruki website into small, manageable tasks and sharing them between group members.

 ## Project phases